 How to Buy NCAA Men's Final Four Tickets

-2. Click “Select” to reveal all available NCAA Men's Final Four tickets, the NRG Stadium interactive seating chart, ticket quantity, and ticket price filters.
+2. Click “Select” to reveal all available NCAA Men's Final Four tickets, the University of Phoenix Stadium interactive seating chart, ticket quantity, and ticket price filters.
 Use the ticket price filter, and ticket quantity filter to quickly refine your search to the available NCAA Men's Final Four tickets that are in your price range.
 You can also utilize the “eTickets Only” filter to find all NCAA Men's Final Four tickets that will be delivered electronically.
-The NRG Stadium interactive map can be employed to reveal all tickets available for a preferred section.
+The University of Phoenix Stadium interactive map can be employed to reveal all tickets available for a preferred section.
 Select the perfect tickets and click “Go” to proceed to checkout.

 3. Review the checkout page to ensure that the NCAA Men's Final Four tickets have been selected, and read through any ticket notes or delivery information.
 If everything looks correct, fill out the checkout information, and purchase your NCAA Men's Final Four Tickets!

 Need help finding the right NCAA Men's Final Four Tickets?

 Our Sales and our Service team are available 7 days a week at 1-800-880-8886.

 As the 2016-2017 NCAA Basketball season progresses the Wisconsin Badgers are proving to be the expected winner of the Big Ten Championship.
 The Badgers have a current season record of 14-3 and the 2nd spot in the conference, following Maryland.
 Sophomore forward, Ethan Happ has strengthened on of the country’s top athletic frontcourts.
 Last season, Wisconsin brought on a Greg Gard as the head coach and with his second year with the Badgers the team has seemed to grow as a stronger and improved team.
 Watch for the Badgers as they take a run for the conference championship and their spot in the tournament.